nomadyus/vagrant-dev/README.md

 1. Clone this repository
 1. Create a directory for your developement domain on the same level as this clone
 1. Edit the VirtualHost entry in [/puppet/modules/vhost/files/site.conf](/puppet/modules/vhost/files/site.conf) to point to your development domain diectory
+1. Open a terminal, go to the location of the git repository and boot up the vagrant box ``
+    $ vagrant up
+``
+And that is it!

 ## Credits
 - [Puppet.com](https://puppet.com/blog/lamp-stacks-made-easy-vagrant-puppet) - LAMP Stacks Made Easy with Vagrant & Puppet